 Thou, Lord, their Captain in the well-fought fight;

 Thou, in the darkness drear, their one true Light.

-It is fitting, then, to let the full message of Hallowtide preach to us of Christ’s ultimate victory of Satan, sin, and death, and the inauguration of his Kingdom.
+It is fitting, then, to let Hallowtide’s full message preach to us of Christ’s ultimate victory of Satan, sin, and death, and the inauguration of his kingdom.
 We recognize as we see faux devils lining the streets that the devil “prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
 We even admit the weakness within us, asking in the words of Augustine of Hippo, “Who could avoid encountering the teeth of this lion if the lion from the tribe of Judah had not conquered?”
 (Sermons 263).
-However, Scripture assures us of the very fact that the Lion of Judah has conquered, and is establishing his Kingdom, where Satan is vanquished, and where sin and our current frailty will be no more. ”See,” Jesus assures us, “I am making all things new” (Rev. 21:5).
+However, Scripture assures us of the very fact that the Lion of Judah has conquered, and he is establishing his Kingdom where Satan is vanquished and where sin and our current frailty will be no more. ”See,” Jesus assures us, “I am making all things new” (Rev. 21:5).

 Taken together with the rest of Hallowtide, then, Halloween assures us of the ultimate comfort in our times of darkness.
-It tells us that, though Satan’s forces still rage against us, and even our frail bodies and minds are still plagued by this world’s ills, Christ preserves his people from generation to generation, until the consummation of his Kingdom.
+It tells us that, though Satan’s forces still rage against us, and this world’s ills still plague even our frail bodies and minds, Christ preserves his people from generation to generation until the consummation of his kingdom.